peteanderson80/Matterport3DSimulator/README.md

 Visit the main [website](https://bringmeaspoon.org/) for updates and to view a demo.

-*October 2018*: We have released several updates.
-The simulator is now dockerized, with depth map outputs, and running at around 1000 fps (headless gpu rendering with EGL)!
+*NEW October 2018*: We have released several updates.
+The simulator is now dockerized, it outputs depth maps, it now supports batches of agents and it is far more efficient (faster) than before.
+As a consequence, there are some changes to the original API.
+Therefore, to mark the first release we have tagged it as `v0.1`.

 ## Features
 - Dataset consisting of 90 different predominantly indoor environments,
+- Outputs RGB and depth images
-- All images are real, not synthetic (providing much more visual complexity),
+- All images and depth maps are real, not synthetic (providing much more visual complexity),
 - API for C++ and Python
-- Outputs RGB and depth images
 - Customizable image resolution, camera parameters, etc,
 - Supports off-screen rendering (both GPU and CPU based)
 - Fast (Around 1000 fps RGB-D off-screen rendering at 640x480 resolution using a Titan X GPU)
+- Unit tests for the rendering pipeline and agent's motions etc
 - Future releases may support class and instance object segmentations.

 ## Reference